PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-Now we need to set permissions for osTicket to make changes to this file.
+14) Now to set permissions for osTicket to make changes to this file.
 Right clicking that file, we can go to Properties > Security > Advanced > "Remove all inherited permissions from this object".
-From here, just for the sake of the demo, we're going to Add "Everyone" and select full control from the check boxes.
-Obviously, this would be dangerous is we were actually in a real world setting, but nobody is using this set up.
+From here, just for the sake of the demo, I'm going to Add "Everyone" and select full control from the check boxes.
+Just like the root password, this would be dangerous in a real world setting.
+But this is a demo and nobody is using this set up.
 Apply and Okay.
 Now osTicket has full control to the config file.
 </p>
 <p>
 <img src=https://i.imgur.com/hfWdsie.png/>